IntelliTect/EssentialCSharp/README.md

 #### Local Copy

 Open a console and change the working directory to the desired project location.
+Once the repo has been cloned, checkout the v7.0 branch.
 ```
 $ git clone https://github.com/IntelliTect/EssentialCSharp.git
+$ cd ./EssentialCSharp/
+$ git checkout v7.0
 ```

 #### Initialize _TestTools_

 _TestTools_ is IntelliTect's code testing framework for .NET console applications.
 From the same console:
 ```
-$ cd ./EssentialCSharp/
 $ git submodule update --init --remote
 ```